Holiday Plants: Which Are Toxic and Which Are Safe

 Check out this list of common holiday plants and the risks they pose.

-The holiday season is nearing and that means many of us have already begun to “deck the halls” with the beautiful flower plants of the holidays.
-But with such a wide range of decorations brightening homes, many parents and pet parents rightfully wonder if these trappings of holiday cheer could also be harmful.
-The following is a list of some of the most common holiday plants and what dangers they may present to family members.
+The holiday season brings greenery indoors, and many of us have already begun to “deck the halls” with the bright flowering plants of December.
+With so many decorations brightening the house, parents and pet parents rightly wonder whether these trappings of holiday cheer could also do harm.
+The short answer is that a few are genuinely dangerous, a couple are milder than their reputation suggests, and several are perfectly safe.
+Here is a plain-English rundown of the most common holiday plants and the risks each one presents to your family, two-legged and four-legged alike.

 Holiday Plants And Their Toxicity